LO

 Safety first: Turn off power to the controller before handling sensors or wiring.
 Use proper fall protection on the roof.

-- Check sun exposure: Verify the solar sensor is located on the same roof plane as the Heliocol panels and not shaded by chimneys, trees, or other structures.
+- Check sun exposure: Verify the solar sensor is located on the same roof plane as the Heliocol panels and is not shaded by chimneys, trees, or other structures.

-- Confirm contact with header: Ensure the sensor is firmly attached to a header pipe that carries water through the Heliocol collectors, not to a cold return line or mounting bracket.
+- Confirm contact with header: Ensure the sensor is firmly attached to a header pipe that carries water through the Heliocol collectors, not to a cold return line or a mounting bracket.

 - Inspect wiring connections: Tighten sensor terminal screws at the controller and repair any damaged cable sections.